The Hobbit: Interpretation

 As in plot and setting, Tolkien brings his literary theories to bear in forming characters and their interactions.
 He portrays Bilbo as a modern anachronism exploring an essentially antique world.
 Bilbo is able to negotiate and interact within this antique world because language and tradition make connections between the two worlds.
 For example, Gollum's riddles are taken from old historical sources, while those of Bilbo come from modern nursery books.
 It is the form of the riddle game, familiar to both, which allows Gollum and Bilbo to engage each other, rather than the content of the riddles themselves.
 This idea of a superficial contrast between characters' individual linguistic style, tone and sphere of interest, leading to an understanding of the deeper unity between the ancient and modern, is a recurring theme in The Hobbit.

 Smaug is the main antagonist.
 In many ways the Smaug episode reflects and references the dragon of Beowulf, and Tolkien uses the episode to put into practice some of the ground-breaking literary theories he had developed about the Old English poem in its portrayal of the dragon as having bestial intelligence.
-Tolkien greatly prefers this motif over the later medieval trend of using the dragon as a symbolic or allegorical figure, such as in the legend of St. George.
+Tolkien greatly prefers this motif over the later medieval trend of using the dragon as a symbolic or allegorical figure, such as in the legend of Saint George and the Dragon.
 Smaug the dragon with his golden hoard may be seen as an example of the traditional relationship between evil and metallurgy as collated in the depiction of Pandæmonium with its "Belched fire and rolling smoke" in John Milton's Paradise Lost.
 Of all the characters, Smaug's speech is the most modern, using idioms such as "Don't let your imagination run away with you!"

 Just as Tolkien's literary theories have been seen to influence the tale, so have Tolkien's experiences.
 The Hobbit may be read as Tolkien's parable of World War I with the hero being plucked from his rural home and thrown into a far-off war where traditional types of heroism are shown to be futile.
 The tale as such explores the theme of heroism.
 As Janet Brennan Croft notes, Tolkien's literary reaction to war at this time differed from most post-war writers by eschewing irony as a method for distancing events and instead using mythology to mediate his experiences.
-Similarities to the works of other writers who faced the Great War are seen in The Hobbit, including portraying warfare as anti-pastoral: in "The Desolation of Smaug", both the area under the influence of Smaug before his demise and the setting for the Battle of Five Armies later are described as barren, damaged landscapes.
-The Hobbit makes a warning against repeating the tragedies of World War I, and Tolkien's attitude as a veteran may well be summed up by Bilbo's comment: "Victory after all, I suppose!
+Similarities to the works of other writers who faced the First World War are seen in The Hobbit, including portraying warfare as anti-pastoral: in "The Desolation of Smaug", both the area under the influence of Smaug before his demise and the setting for the Battle of Five Armies later are described as barren, damaged landscapes.
+The Hobbit makes a warning against repeating the tragedies of the First World War, and Tolkien's attitude as a veteran may well be summed up by Bilbo's comment: "Victory after all, I suppose!
 Well, it seems a very gloomy business."